Best Time To Visit Morocco

 Visit the Atlas Mountains in Autumn

 Although the Atlas Mountains are available all year, longer hikes are uncomfortable due to excessive heat in the summer.
 Still, it is an ideal season for short early morning treks.
-September and October are the best times for trekking and hiking, as high temperatures in the valleys leave their place to the mountain breeze.
+September and October are the best times for trekking and hiking, as high temperatures in the valleys leave their place to the mountain breeze and the weather in Morocco is ideal.
 For camping and longer trips in the mountains, packing for cold nights would be ideal.

 Visit the Sahara Desert in April and May